BrandonXu6106/obsidianpublish/content/thoughts/Utilitarianism.md

 Also called the Greatest Happiness Principle.

 An action is good if its benefits exceed its harms, and an action is bad if its harms exceed its benefits.
-This is based on calculations of [[utility|utility]].
+This is based on calculations of [[utility.md|utility]].

 > An important decision an act utilitarian must make is determining which beings are considered to be morally significant.

 It is a consequentialist theory because it focuses on the consequences of an action rather than the intention.

-Calculating the utility to make a decision falls under [[Decisions under risk|DUR]] (specifically, EU Max)
+Calculating the utility to make a decision falls under [[Decisions under risk|DUR](Decisions%20under%20risk.md) (specifically, EU Max)

 ## Rule Utilitarianism

 We ought to adopt those moral rules that, if followed by everyone, lead to the greatest increase in total happiness over all affected parties

-Difference between rule utilitarianism and [[Kant|Kantianism]]:
+Difference between rule utilitarianism and [[Kant.md|Kantianism]]:

 - A rule utilitarian looks at the consequences of the action
 - A Kantian looks at the will motivating the action